timothystone/soap-client/README.md

 ## Lesson 99 — Assignment

-In this lesson, Bharath wants us implement a create orders request, create an order, and dump the new order to the log.
+In this lesson, Bharath wants us to implement a createOrders request, create an order, and dump the new order to the log.

 Following Lesson 99's four (4) step pattern, the implementation is part of the commit history for your review.